Paper Girls: Television

-On July 11, 2019, Deadline reported that Amazon had given a series commitment to a television adaption of Paper Girls from studios Legendary Television and Plan B. Toy Story 4 co-writer Stephany Folsom is slated to pen the adaptation of the graphic novel.
-Executive producers will be series creator Vaughan, writer Folsom, and studio Plan B. On July 23, 2020, Amazon ordered the television adaptation to series.
+On July 11, 2019, Deadline reported that Amazon had given a series commitment to a television adaption of Paper Girls from studios Legendary Television and Plan B. Toy Story 4 co-writer Stephany Folsom had been slated to pen the adaptation of the graphic novel.
+Executive producers would be series creator Vaughan, writer Folsom, and studio Plan B. On July 23, 2020, Amazon ordered the television adaptation to series.
 On April 26, 2021, Deadline reported that Sofia Rosinsky, Camryn Jones, Riley Lai Nelet and Fina Strazza were cast as Mac Coyle, Tiffany Quilkin, Erin Tieng and KJ Bradman respectively.
 On July 31, 2021, Folsom stepped down as co-showrunner of the series.
 Paper Girls premiered on July 29, 2022.
 Filming for the second season began in June 2022.
 In September 2022, the series was canceled after one season.

 Publication history

 Creator Brian K. Vaughan, talking about the creation of the series, stated that "Cliff Chiang and I wanted to do a story about kids from the 20th century confronting their adult selves in the future that’s nothing like Marty McFly's world of flying cars and (actual) hoverboards, but a future that's equally amazing and terrifying for many different reasons."
 Vaughan elaborated in another interview: "I wanted to do something different ...
 I wanted something more contained and grounded with some spectacular element to it.
 Paper Girls is the story of four 12-year-old newspaper delivery girls growing up, like me, in the suburbs outside Cleveland in the late 1980s.
 They stumble upon something extraordinary and it's a mystery and an adventure and a weird book.
 I didn't think it would appeal to anyone because it's too personal and offbeat."

 Regarding the all-female main cast, Vaughan has said that he likes writing female characters.
 "I remember when I was doing Runaways at Marvel, that was a teen book that had more females than males in it ...
 Now being at Image, where we could do anything we want.
 Here's a great opportunity to do what I always wanted to do, just a group of females and not have to defend it or explain it, and just get to write them."
 Vaughan went on to say, "I wanted to write a story about four kids who did not give a ... about the opposite sex.
 They're aware of them, but it doesn't define their lives.
 They're these sorts of hard-core gangsters that are much more interested in going around, shaking down the adults who owe them money so they can get their cassettes or buy their own Nintendo systems.
 It was avoiding the relationship traps that come up in those 1980 films ... and just letting them and their friendship be the story."